 The organization, funded primarily by taxation, provides free or low-cost healthcare to all legal residents of the U.K. Medications are also subsidized and prescriptions may be free when situations warrant.

 All visitors to the UK are entitled to some treatment from the NHS although what is covered free of charge will vary depending on where you are from and the treatment required.
+Depending on your nationality, you may be required to pay the NHS surcharge as part of the visa process.
+This will allow you to access NHS services once you arrive in the UK.

 You can find out more information on the NHS Choices website.